 There are four types of plans that you will be able to qualify for depending on your health.

-Level: This plan type offers no waiting period options and will have the lowest prices.
+Level: This plan type comes with no waiting period and has the lowest prices.
 Level is reserved for seniors with a healthy medical history, but some providers will take on specific medical conditions like diabetes or obesity.

 Graded: This product has a two-year waiting period that typically has a progressive payout schedule within years one and two.
 Graded offers midpoint premium prices.
 If you have a more serious medical condition, this plan could be your best option.